Pros And Cons For Self-Employed Persons To Make Voluntary Contributions (VC) To All Your CPF Accounts

 Source: CPF

-Based on the allocation ratios above, if a 40-year-old self-employed person tops up his CPF account with $10,000, he will receive $5,677, $1,891 and $2,432 into his OA, SA and MA respectively.
+Based on the allocation ratios above, if a 40-year-old self-employed person makes a $10,000 Voluntary Contribution to his CPF accounts, $5,677, $1,891 and $2,432 will go into his OA, SA and MA respectively.

 As a self-employed person, making voluntary contributions into the three CPF accounts is not mandatory but there are some advantages for doing so.